-With more than 30% of teens struggling with an anxiety disorder, mental illness is common among high-schoolers and adolescents.
+Mental health issues are common among high-schoolers and adolescents.
 Teens can have a more difficult time coping with mental illness, as puberty and peer pressure can aggravate symptoms and cause feelings of isolation.
 Anxiety disorders are the most common mental health problem in the United States and can cause disabling symptoms when you avoid treatment.

 Outpatient programs can offer: